-- 2 sequential terms @300 hours, 600 hours total, in one school setting. - Internship locations are subject to state regulations and must be approved by the program chair. - Completed Exit Portfolio required for program completion and endorsement.
+- 2 sequential terms @ 225 hours, plus 75 hours of pre-practicum for 525 hours total in one school setting. - Internship locations are subject to state regulations and must be approved by the program chair. - Completed Exit Portfolio required for program completion and endorsement.